-How can one summarize the tastes of older kids and adolescents, let alone select a small list of graphic novels and nonfiction books we think that all of them will love?
-That’s downright impossible.
-And yet we have some confidence that in compiling this list of the best graphic novels for children and teens of 2020, we have chosen at least one that your kid will enjoy.
+Selecting a list of graphic novels, comics and nonfiction books that we think all middle grade kids, tweens, and teens alike will love… well, that’s downright impossible.
+And yet, we have some confidence that in compiling this list of the best comics and graphic novels for children and teens of 2020, we have chosen at least one that your kid will enjoy.

 Parents and educators used to discount comics as cheating.
 Though they thought visual art had value, and books for kids had value, they failed to see the value of words when combined with visual art once you got past the 1st-grade reading level.
 We are so glad that stigma is slowly but surely seeping away.
 Now, adults are allowed to wax poetic about Spider-Man, Watchmen, and Fun Home, and children are encouraged to check out books from entire corners of the library filled with graphic novels, graphic history books, graphic autobiographies, and whatever other genre might go nicely with panels of illustrations and a thought bubble or two.